Surrey has some stunning countryside and a fantastic diversity of wildlife

 Creating a Living Landscape

-Our 80 carefully managed nature reserves provide some of Surrey’s most important homes for wildlife and cover over 4% of the county.
+We carefully manage over 60 nature reserves for nature in Surrey, providing some of the county's most important homes for wildlife and covering over 4% of the county.
 However, protected reserves alone are not enough if nature is to thrive going forward.

 Nature reserves need to be connected by green corridors so wildlife populations can survive and thrive - we call this a 'Living Landscape'.